01binary/zeroweb/src/articles/kalman-filter.md

 % Simulate the system with original input and initial state simulatedOutput = lsim(systemModel, input, time, x0)

-% Graph simulated system against the real system plot(time, output, time, simulatedOutput)
 ```

-In the above code sample:

-+ `systemModel` - the continuous linear system model
-+ `input` - the vector of input values used to identify the system
-+ `output` - the vector of output values used to identify the system
-+ `startTime` - the start time when the original system was measured
-+ `endTime` - the end time when the original system was measured
-+ `timeStep` - the time step, or the original measurement interval

 Implementing a discrete state-space system model in Matlab: